viamrobotics/docs/docs/appendix/apis/fleet.md

 **Raises:**

-- `GRPCError`: This error is raised if an invalid machine ID is passed.
+- `GRPCError`: This error is raised if an invalid org ID is passed.

 **Returns:**